 They’re sleek enough to be either wall-mounted or slipped beneath your TV, and often come with an in-built subwoofer for powerful bass.

-Click the arrow above to see the first model on the list, or select your preferred option below:
+Click the 'Next' arrow above to see the first model on the list, or select your preferred option from the list below:

 So what is a TV soundbar?
-Well, it’s a slim speaker system that can sit below or near your TV.
-The technology packed inside can deliver a surround sound experience minus the clutter of 5.1 surround sound speakers dotted around the room.
+It’s essentially a slim speaker system that can sit below or near your TV.
+The technology packed inside can deliver a surround sound experience without the annoying clutter that comes with having 5.1 surround sound speakers dotted around the room.